Logo

 12.

-However, Elizabeth Monroe had little to do with the War of 1812, as President Madison and the War Hawks in Congress were dominant.
+Elizabeth Monroe had little to do with the War of 1812, since President Madison and the war hawks in Congress were dominant.

 13.

-The war went very badly, so Madison turned to Elizabeth Monroe for help, appointing him Secretary of War in September 1814 after the British had invaded the national capital and burned the White House.
+The war went very badly, so Madison turned to Elizabeth Monroe for help, appointing him United States Secretary of War in September 1814 after the Burning of Washington by the British, who had captured the national capital and burned the White House.

 14.